-The Immortal Life of Henrietta Lacks, Rebecca Skloot.
+The Immortal Life of Henrietta Lacks, Rebecca Skloot

 It’s no secret that I love science.
 But loving something means recognizing all of it, and not paving over its flaws.
 For science, especially the medical sciences, in my opinion its biggest flaw historically was mistreatment of human and animal subjects.
 (Fortunately, while issues are not entirely eradicated, egregious mistreatment is now the horrifying exception, not the rule.)
 Henrietta Lacks was treated for aggressive cancer in the late 40s-early 50s in the only hospital in the region that would accept indigent black patients.
-At the time, participation in research was viewed as contributing towards the cost of providing care, so patients involved in research (not only indigent patients) were not asked for consent for research, or frequently even told research was happening – in her case, on biopsied cells from her cancer.
+At the time, participation in research was viewed as contributing towards the cost of providing care, so patients involved in research (not only indigent patients) were not asked for consent, or, frequently, even told research was happening – in her case, on biopsied cells from her cancer.
 Shortly after her biopsy was taken, and the cells began to grow into an immortal cell line (a cell population that will continue dividing indefinitely), she died of her cancer.
 And her cells, dubbed HeLa, are still going strong today, contributing to valuable biomedical and pharmaceutical research, countless medical advancements, and hundreds of millions of lives saved.
 Her surviving family form the focus of this extraordinarily human book.
 While enthusiastic about the contributions of HeLa cells to medical science, they are frustrated from being uninformed about the original experiment and everything since, having their medical privacy violated (her and some of her children’s genomes were publicly published), and feeling cheated of the trillions of dollars of profit that HeLa has generated.
 Though the book was published in 2009, the story of HeLa and the Lacks family isn’t over, nor is it the only violation of what we now recognize as patient rights (but which were not recognized as such in 1951, when she died).
 The only way science can become stronger as a field and a community is to acknowledge and study our past and present shortcomings, to learn from our failures prevent similar ones.
 The circumstances leading to the HeLa cell line are, to the modern institution of science, unacceptable – and we would do well to not forget them.

-The Girl with All The Gifts, MR Carey.
+The Girl with All The Gifts, MR Carey

 (PS only one blatantly inaccurate neuroanatomy reference, and it was irrelevant to the plot, which is not bad!
 Neuroscientist book nerd OUT.)

-The Checklist Manifesto, Atul Gawande.
+The Checklist Manifesto, Atul Gawande

 I have never read a book, or anything, that so entirely captured one of my main life philosophies: write it down.
 A checklist, a to-do list, and calendar, a packing list, a map, whatever the situation calls for – your memory is not as good as you think it is, but if you write it down it doesn’t have to be.
 People think I have a really good memory (which, I’m good, but I’m not that good) but actually, I just keep an obsessive calendar and to-do list.
-I have a checklist list for making to-do lists.
+I have a checklist list for making my to-do lists.
 I was already 12000% sold on the dogma of the checklist going in, but now I can articulate exactly why they are so useful, with evidence for their efficacy and strategies for making them better.
 The world would run so much more smoothly if it was checklist-ified.
 Please let him convince you too?

 Format: nonfiction.
-Genres: philosophy, science.
+Subject: philosophy, science.
 Rating: 3/3

-Tortall and Other Lands, Tamora Pierce.
+Tortall and Other Lands, Tamora Pierce